MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

       ![OData online sign in](media/odata-feed/odata-online-sign-in.png)

-   2. If this is the first time you're connecting using the OData Feed, select the authentication kind and enter your credentials (if required).
+   2. If this is the first time you're connecting using the OData Feed, select the authentication kind and enter your credentials (if necessary).
 Then select **Next**.

 4. From the **Navigator** dialog, you can select a table, then either transform the data in the Power Query Editor by selecting **Transform Data**, or load the data by selecting **Load**.